Citronella Candles Aren't The Best Option: 7 Other Ways To Keep Bugs Away

 What the research says about citronella.

-In one study, candles made with citronella essential oil were able to reduce the number of mosquitoes by about 35% and sand flies by 15%.
-Another study found that having citronella candles or incense burning did reduce the number of mosquito bites on participants, but only by about 42% and 24%, respectively.
+In one study, candles made with citronella essential oil were able to reduce the number of 1mosquitoes by about 35% and sand flies by 15%.
+Another study found that having citronella candles or incense burning did reduce the number of mosquito bites2 on participants, but only by about 42% and 24%, respectively.

 7 other ways to keep bugs away: